Video Game: Command & Conquer: Tiberian Dawn

 - Bond One-Liner: "That was left handed."

 - The Computer Is a Cheating Bastard: In the campaign, the AI can rebuild its destroyed buildings anywhere, whereas the player can only build next to existing structures.
-Also the AI harvester brings back twice the amount the player's harvester does.
+Also the AI harvester brings back about 20k of credits compared to the players 700 credits per full harvester.
 That way, the computer can replace one harvester that was lost if the other one (in later missions it usually has two) gets through.
 That makes cutting off its supply of resources a more difficult task.

-- Note, however, that it can only rebuild a destroyed building in the place it originally occupied.
+- Note, however, that it rebuilds a destroyed building in the place it originally occupied.
 This allows the player to prevent the computer from rebuilding merely by parking a single unit, even a lowly rifleman, where the building once was.
+Even the sole exception (where one final GDI mission has the AI construct an Obelisk of Light in a Tiberium patch that you're harvesting) can still be blocked by parking a unit in it's intended location.

 - Achilles' Heel / A.I.
 Breaker: The AI can actually become crippled and unable to rebuild if it no longer has a Construction Yard.
 A really cheap strategy that was invented to exploit this weakness is to load an APC full of engineers and make a suicide run into the enemy's base with the sole intent of capturing and selling off said Construction Yard.
 Afterwards, capturing/destroying the Tiberium Refineries will pretty much reduce the mission to a leisurely cleanup job.